February 8, 2011

 "Uh, Congress?" he answered rather hesitantly.

 "Very good, David!
 And, what is the executive branch?"
-I asked again.
+I asked.

 "The President!" he triumphantly replied.